 - Breastfeeding women: 70 mcg

-As a supplement: Some studies have used 200 mcg per day for some conditions, but evidence suggests that taking that amount over a long time could increase your risk of developing diabetes.
+Some studies have used 200 mcg per day for some conditions.
+But evidence suggests that taking that amount over a long period of time could increase your risk of developing diabetes.
 Talk to your doctor before taking more than the recommended daily allowance.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

 Over time, high doses of selenium can be toxic.
-Side effects include fingernail loss, skin rash, fatigue, irritability, and weight loss.
+Side effects include:

 High selenium intake may increase the risk of diabetes and high cholesterol.